 It also seems like she may have had a procedure to tighten her jawline, like Thermage or even liposuction.
 The indent in her chin (that used to be visible when she wasn't smiling) could easily be smoothed out with injections or a chin implant.

 So what do the experts think?
 Definitely fillers, to start.
 "Volume looks to have been created around the border of her lips as well as in the top and bottom lips using filler," cosmetic nurse and lip specialist Sarah Sheedy told The Sun.

 There's no question about the veneers, either.
-"It appears this beautiful, talented actor had someone redo her smile and the result is overbuilt and not attractive," says Dr. Wendy Specktor, a cosmetic dentist.
+"It appears this beautiful, talented actor had someone redo her smile and the result is overbuilt and not attractive," Dr. Wendy Specktor, a cosmetic dentist, wrote on her blog.
 "Now when she smiles—and that's rare in recent photos—the viewer is struck by her flat, oversized front teeth."

 "[She] may have had some minor modifications to her nose," adds Dr. Paul Nassif.
 "If so, they are very subtle, and barely noticeable."
 But as for a chin implant, he says it's "difficult to determine."

-Emily is gorgeous before AND after, but personally, I can't help wishing that she'd left her face au naturel.
+Emily is gorgeous before AND after, but personally, I can't help but wish she'd left her face (and teeth!) au naturel.
 You?